top of page

 Jeremy Gadd with fellow Telos Partners consultant Corrine Thomas

-People often say that choosing to sell your business to an EOT isn't about the money, but Jeremy disagrees.
+People often say that choosing to sell your business to an EOT isn't about the money.
+However, Jeremy disagrees.

 'In my experience, it’s not about the money until it’s about the money,' he says.

-‘Whatever your reasons for choosing employee ownership – however committed you are to preserving your legacy, sustaining jobs, safeguarding your culture – transitioning your company to EO is still the sale of a business by one owner to another.
+'Whatever your reasons for choosing employee ownership – whether you're committed to preserving your legacy, sustaining jobs or safeguarding your culture – transitioning your company to EO is still a sale of a business from one owner to another.

-‘It’s not a gift: it’s a legal transaction and, as a founder/owner, you need to be realistic about that.
+'It’s not a gift; it’s a legal transaction.
+As a founder or owner, you need to be realistic about that.

-‘If you don’t get an accurate valuation, if your business isn’t financially sound, it won’t be able to fulfil all you need it to do because a building block of success is being honest about what you’re doing and why – with yourself, your stakeholders and your employees.
+'If you don’t get an accurate valuation or if your business isn’t financially sound, it won’t be able to fulfil all you need it to do.
+A building block of success is being honest about what you’re doing and why – with yourself, your stakeholders and your employees.

 'Successful employee ownership is about adult-to-adult relationships and honest conversations.
 You’re giving people rights and responsibilities in the business they now own.

-‘As a founder/owner, you can be as philanthropic as you like with the proceeds of that sale, but it’s important to recognise that your decision to transition to EO has consequences and impact.
-That includes the ability of your business to pay you back.’
+'As a founder or owner, you can be as philanthropic as you like with the proceeds of that sale.
+However, it’s important to recognise that your decision to transition to EO has consequences and impact.
+This includes the ability of your business to pay you back.'

 Myth 2: Nothing will change in the business